 Learn more: Hiring Independent Contractors: 5 Risks to Avoid

 2. Provide multiple engagement options

 Independent professionals have different levels of self-employability, as well as individual needs and requirements.
 It’s essential to work with a vendor that can provide flexible engagement options so your organization can provide a solution that works for everyone.
 You don’t want to force people into the wrong engagement solution—square pegs need square holes.

-3. Curated talent communities
+3. Build curated talent communities

-4. Comprehensive technology layer
+4. Create a comprehensive technology layer

 Lastly, integrating the right technology platforms ensures all independent professionals are directly sourced for assessment and engagement.
 Technology can facilitate an initial and ongoing compliance process, create a curated talent community, standardize payment, and gather valuable data that can be easily reported on and measured.